smol-ai/ainews-web-2025/src/content/issues/25-04-16-ainews-openai-o3-o4-mini-and-codex-cli.md

 date: '2025-04-17T03:17:29.707499Z'
 original_slug: ainews-openai-o3-o4-mini-and-codex-cli
 description: >-
-  OpenAI launched o3 and o4-mini models with improvements in scaling RL and efficiency, featuring better vision and tool use, and introduced Codex CLI, an open-source coding agent.
-The release received positive feedback, with comparisons to other models like Gemini 2.5 Pro and benchmarks showing enhanced performance.
+  **OpenAI** launched the **o3** and **o4-mini** models, emphasizing improvements in **reinforcement-learning scaling** and overall efficiency, making **o4-mini** cheaper and better across prioritized metrics.
+These models showcase enhanced **vision** and **tool use** capabilities, though API access for these features is pending.
+The release includes **Codex CLI**, an open-source coding agent that integrates with these models to convert natural language into working code.
+Accessibility extends to **ChatGPT Plus, Pro, and Team users**, with **o3** being notably more expensive than **Gemini 2.5 Pro**.
+Performance benchmarks highlight the intelligence gains from scaling inference, with comparisons against models like **Sonnet** and **Gemini**.
+The launch has been well received despite some less favorable evaluation results.
 companies:
   - openai
 models:
   - o3
   - o4-mini
-  - gpt-4.1
   - gemini-2.5-pro
+  - claude-3-sonnet
-  - seedream-3.0
+  - chatgpt
 topics:
   - reinforcement-learning
+  - performance
-  - multimodal
+  - vision
   - tool-use
-  - model-optimization
   - open-source
+  - coding-agents
+  - model-benchmarking
+  - multimodality
+  - scaling
+  - inference
+people:
+  - sama
+  - aidan_mclau
+  - markchen90
+  - gdb
+  - aidan_clark_
+  - kevinweil
+  - swyx
-  - benchmarking
+  - polynoamial
-  - ai-models
+  - scaling01
 ---